Progressive Field

 Bottom Line

 We are fans of many different seating areas in the ballpark, and if you have the opportunity to experience a few different ones, we highly recommend that you do.
 If you want a day where all food and non-alcoholic drinks are included with some of the best seats in the house, opt for the Discount Drug Mart Club seats.
 Looking for some extra padding on your seats after a long day?
 Sit in one of the first 12 rows between the home and visiting dugouts.
 Want to hang in the outfield?
-Snag a seat in right field or corner drink rails.
+Snag a seat in right field or the corner drink rails.
 Here for fireworks?
 Consider sitting behind home plate in the upper bowl.

 Progressive Field Chapters